Flora, Fauna, and Merryweather: Video games

+Disney Parks and Resorts

-The three fairies had appeared as guests in the TV series House of Mouse.
-They also appear at themed-parks and live events.
+The fairies appear at themed-parks as meet-and-greet characters, and in live shows and events.
 They co-host the Magic, Music and Mayhem show with the Fairy Godmother from Cinderella.

-In the Disney Divas event at Disneyland, the fairies appeared at the climax of the show, confronting Maleficent, the Evil Queen and Cruella de Vil, among others, and later introducing Cynthia Harriss, former president of Disneyland Resort.
-As of 2013, Flora, Fauna and Merryweather appear as regular characters in Disney's Sofia the First animated television series.
-The three fairies are also playable characters in the video game Disney Magic Kingdoms.
+In the Disney Divas event at Disneyland, the fairies appear at the climax of the show, confronting Maleficent, the Evil Queen and Cruella de Vil, among others, and later introducing Cynthia Harriss, former president of Disneyland Resort.

 Reception

 The characters received positive reception.
 Variety stated that "Some of the best parts of the picture are those dealing with the three good fairies," Rob Burch, of Hollywood News, noted how the fairies are more prominent than the film's title character Aurora: "It could be argued the three Fairies are the real heroines, as much of the running time revolves around them."
 Of the three, he praised Merryweather as the best character.
 Bosley Crowther of The New York Times stated "Indeed, these busy little ladies, fluffy grandmotherly types, called Flora, Fauna and Merryweather, whose operations are conducted largely with wands."
 He further notes: "They [the fairies] are cunning, especially when they've 'wanded' themselves down to glowworm size and go buzzing through the palace or across the country as cheerful little lights."